U.S. top court rules against Cisco Systems in patent infringement fight

 The ruling "restores common sense to patent litigation," said Commil's attorney, Mark Werbner.

-Seth Waxman, one of Cisco's lawyers, said the ruling "simply eliminates one of many defenses available to Cisco, which looks forward to retrial of the case."
+Seth Waxman, one of Cisco's lawyers, said the ruling "simply eliminates one of many defences available to Cisco, which looks forward to retrial of the case."

 The court appeared to buy that argument, with Kennedy writing that if Cisco prevailed on its theory, there would be "negative consequences" in other cases.

-"It can render litigation more burdensome for everyone involved," Kennedy said of the good faith defense.
+"It can render litigation more burdensome for everyone involved," Kennedy said of the good faith defence.

 The case was closely watched by Silicon Valley and biotechnology firms.